-Allergies are very common and increasing in Australia and New Zealand, affecting around one in three people at some time in their lives.
-There are many different causes of allergy and symptoms vary from mild to potentially life threatening.
-Allergy is also one of the major factors associated with the cause and persistence of asthma.
-Fortunately effective prevention and treatment options are available for most allergies.
+Allergies are increasing in Australia and New Zealand and affect around one in five people.
+There are many causes of allergy, and symptoms vary from mild to potentially life threatening.
+Allergy is one of the major factors associated with the cause and persistence of asthma.

-Allergy occurs when a person's immune system reacts to substances in the environment that are harmless for most people.
-These substances are known as allergens and are found in house dust mites, pets, pollen, insects, moulds, foods and some medicines.
+Allergy occurs when a person reacts to substances in the environment that are harmless to most people.
+These substances are known as allergens and are found in dust mites, pets, pollen, insects, ticks, moulds, foods and some medications.

 What happens when you have an allergic reaction?

-Similar reactions can occur to some chemicals and food additives, however if they do not involve the immune system, they are known as "adverse reactions" rather than "allergy".
+Similar reactions can occur to some chemicals and food additives.
+However if they do not involve the immune system, they are known as adverse reactions, not allergy.

 Which areas of the body may be affected?

-When allergens are breathed in, the release of histamine causes the lining of your nose to produce lots of mucus and to become swollen and inflamed.
-It causes your nose to run and itch and violent sneezing may occur.
-Your eyes may also start to water and you may get a sore throat.
+When allergens are breathed in, the release of histamine causes the lining of the nose to produce more mucus and become swollen and inflamed.
+It causes the nose to run and itch, and violent sneezing may occur.
+Eyes may start to water and people may get a sore throat.

-Asthma can sometimes be triggered during an allergic reaction.
+Asthma can be triggered during an allergic reaction.
 When an allergen is breathed in, the lining of the passages in the lungs swells and makes breathing difficult.
-Not all asthma is caused by allergy, but in many cases allergy plays a part.

-Most stomach upsets are caused by richness or spiciness in the food itself, rather than an actual allergy.
-However, foods which are most commonly associated with allergy include peanuts, seafood, dairy products and eggs.
+Foods that commonly cause allergy include peanuts, seafood, dairy products and eggs.
 Cow's milk allergy in infants may occur and can cause eczema, asthma, colic and stomach upset.
-It may also lead to failure to thrive.
 Some people cannot digest lactose (milk sugar).
-This intolerance to lactose also causes stomach upsets, but must not be confused with allergy.
+Lactose intolerance causes stomach upsets, but should not be confused with allergy.

 Life threatening allergic reactions require immediate treatment

-Most allergic reactions are mild to moderate, and do not cause major problems, even though for many people they may be a source of extreme irritation and discomfort.
-However, a small number of people may experience a severe allergic reaction called anaphylaxis.
-It is a serious condition which requires immediate life saving medication.
-Some of the more frequent allergens which may cause this are peanuts, shellfish, insect stings and drugs.
-If you know that you have a very severe allergy, you should have an Anaphylaxis Management Plan from your doctor, which should include an ASCIA action plan for anaphylaxis.
-These are available from the ASCIA website.
+Most allergic reactions are mild to moderate, and do not cause major problems.
+However, a small number of people may experience a severe allergic reaction called anaphylaxis, which requires immediate life saving medication.
+Allergens which may cause anaphylaxis include foods, insects and medications.
+People with a severe allergy should have an ASCIA Action Plan for Anaphylaxis.

 Effective prevention and treatment options are available

-Allergen avoidance (or reduction) relies on identifying the cause of your allergy and then taking steps to reduce your exposure to the allergen.
-For instance, many people are allergic to dust mites, therefore reducing dust mite in the house is important.
+Allergen avoidance or minimisation relies on identifying the cause of the allergy and taking steps to reduce exposure to the allergen.
+For example, reducing dust mite in the home may help reduce symptoms in people who are allergic to mites.

-- Antihistamines - these block histamine release from mast cells, thereby reducing many irritating and uncomfortable symptoms.
-Non-sedating antihistamine tablets rarely cause drowsiness and are available from pharmacies without a prescription.
+- Antihistamines block histamine release from mast cells, reducing symptoms.
+Non-sedating antihistamine tablets are available from pharmacies without a prescription.
 Antihistamine nasal and eye sprays can also be used.

-- Intranasal cortiocosteroid nasal sprays (INCS) - are very effective for treatment of moderate to severe allergic rhinitis (hay fever) when used appropriately and regularly.
+- Intranasal cortiocosteroid nasal sprays (INCS) are effective for treatment of moderate to severe allergic rhinitis when used correctly.
 A prescription may be required for stronger dose INCS.
 Ask your pharmacist or doctor for advice.

-- Medicated eye drops - ask your doctor or pharmacist for advice.
+- Medicated eye drops can be helpful in some cases, ask your doctor or pharmacist for advice.

-- Adrenaline - is used for first aid emergency treatment of life threatening severe allergic reactions (anaphylaxis).
-Adrenaline is usually given using an adrenaline autoinjector and this can be given without any medical training.
+- Adrenaline (epinephrine) - is used for first aid emergency treatment of life threatening severe allergic reactions (anaphylaxis).
+Adrenaline is usually given using an adrenaline autoinjector that can be given without medical training.

-Non-medicated treatments such as saline douches and sprays are used for treating allergic rhinitis and sinusitis.
+Non-medicated treatments such as saline sprays are used for treating allergic rhinitis and sinusitis.

-Specific allergen immunotherapy (also known as desensitisation) is a long-term treatment which changes the immune system's response to allergens.
-It involves the administration of regular, gradually increasing amounts of allergen extracts, by injections or sublingual drops.
-Information is available on the ASCIA website.
+Allergen immunotherapy (also known as desensitisation) is a long-term treatment which changes the immune system's response to allergens.
+It involves the administration of regular, gradually increasing amounts of allergen extracts, by injections or by sublingual tablets, sprays or drops.

-If you think you may have an allergy your local pharmacist can advise you on what to do, or you may need to consult your doctor.
-In some cases you will be referred to a medical specialist (Allergist / Clinical Immunologist) for further investigations and advice.
+If you have an allergy see your local pharmacist or doctor.
+In some cases you will be referred to a clinical immunology/allergy specialist for further investigations and advice.